 img

-Mr. Hull attended George Washington University where he was a member of Sigma Alpha Epsilon Fraternity and where he was President of the Student Council.
+Mr. Hull attended George Washington University where he was a member of Sigma Alpha Epsilon Fraternity and President of the Student Council.
 After a stint in the U. S. Air Force during the Korean War, he enrolled in Columbia University, New York City, where he earned a Bachelor of Science degree.

 Membership